Parenting with Teens: How Teen Counseling in Roswell, GA Can Help

 To change this into a SMART expectation, we would adjust this to “Rachel is expected to empty the dishwasher on weeknights, and have all clothes picked up from the floor of her room before she goes to bed every night”.
 In this case, Rachel knows exactly what she needs to do to meet this expectation, and it is clear when she has failed to meet the expectation.

 Maintain these expectations with a consistent structure of rewards and consequences.
 Consistency is key.
 If unwanted behaviors are only met with consequences some of the time but not every time, this leads to confusion and frustration in your teen, and this will show up in their behavior.
 If you want your teen to succeed, it is crucial that you respond to their behaviors with consistent rewards and consequences every time.
+A teen therapist can also help families identify which strategies are most effective for their specific needs and personalities.

-Let’s use another example, and let’s use the above expectation for Rachel and her chores.
-Rewards and consequences are used to help motivate us to meet our goals and expectations.
-I always recommend that the reward and the consequence are personalized to each individual.
 Let’s say Rachel loves going to her school’s football games on Friday nights with her friends, but her sister Amira doesn’t like sports and prefers playing video games online with her friends from home.
 A consequence that works to motivate Rachel might not motivate Amira at all, and vice versa.
 A helpful consequence for Rachel might be that she is not allowed to attend that week’s football game if she fails to empty the dishwasher that week as expected.
 It also works as a reward for when she completes the chore successfully.
-For Amira, a helpful consequence for her might be that she is not allowed to play online games with her friends on the days that her room is not clean, and that a reward for completing her chore is to have designated time playing with her friends online.
+For Amira, a helpful consequence for her might be that she is not allowed to play online games with her friends on the days that her room is not clean, and that a reward for completing her chore is to have a designated time playing with her friends online.

 Setting clear expectations with consistent rewards and consequences will help you spend less time explaining to your teen why they don’t get to go to Friday’s game until you’re blue in the face and spend more time on things you love, like quality time.
 A great way to make sure everyone’s on board with the new expectations is to make a chore or behavior chart, depending on what you’re looking for.
 You can list every task or behavior and its designated reward or consequence.
 When you keep this in a highly visible spot, you can just point the teen to the chart when there is a discrepancy, and your work is done.